 I am a bit of a purist when it comes to drinking cognac.
 I like it neat.
 No ice.
 No mixer.
 As a digestif after dinner.
 With a coffee and a cigar, it is the perfect après-dinner experience.

 Of course, one could also say I’m just old-fashioned.
-2Pac, Jay-Z, and Busta Rhymes made sure of that with their adoration for cognac in their raps and music videos; and consequently, bringing this new form of bling into the club scene.
+2Pac, Jay-Z, and Busta Rhymes made sure of that with their adoration for cognac in their lyrics and music videos; and consequently, bringing this new form of bling into the club scene.
 The unavoidable mixers followed soon.

 So where does this place Hennessy Paradis?